Guide to Cremation Costs in Toronto & the GTA, ON

 As the cost of traditional funerals continues to rise, many families in Toronto are turning to cremation as a more affordable and flexible alternative.
 Several different cremation options are available to families, and deciding what type of cremation service is required is important.

-DFS Memorials offers affordable direct cremation services throughout the boroughs of Toronto and the surrounding GTA area.
+DFS Memorials offers affordable direct cremation services throughout Toronto and the surrounding GTA.

 The most economical service is known as a “direct cremation,” in which the deceased is taken into the care of a funeral home or cremation provider, all the necessary legal paperwork is completed, and the body is then cremated.
 There is generally no viewing or service with a direct cremation.